 The Illinois PGA Foundation is a 501 (c) 3 organization that serves as the charitable arm of the Illinois Section PGA, one of the forty-one geographical regions that compromise the Professional Golfers' Association of America (PGA of America).
 Granting scholarships to deserving men and women is one way the Foundation continues its charitable commitment.
 Scholarships are awarded annually, with annual renewals for eligible students through their college education.

 Each Scholarship seeks to encourage and promote the attainment of higher educational goals for high school men and women who have been involved in extracurricular activities, achieved academic excellence in the classroom and have demonstrated leadership in the community.
-In 2017, 14 recipients have earned scholarships totaling $19,400.

 ALICE MEYER BROWN SCHOLARSHIP